New survey finds increased financial confidence, pandemic savings and renewed spending are changing financial habits among young Americans

 Young Americans Are Still Preparing for Student Loan Forbearance to End

-Within this survey, 2,000 Gen Z and millennials were polled to find out more on how they’re navigating and potentially utilizing the federal student loan forbearance period, as well as preparing for its end in January 2022.
+Within this survey, 2,000 Gen Z and millennials were polled to find out more on how they’re navigating and potentially utilizing the federal student loan forbearance period, as well as its anticipated end in early 2022.

 Of those with private student loans, three-quarters (75%) have arranged for forbearance due to the pandemic, and 73% of those with federal student loans also utilized the federal forbearance period to pause payments.
 Notably, 77% of respondents with private student loans feel prepared to start making payments again once their forbearance ends, compared to 62% of those with federal student loans.
 Importantly, both groups have a plan once the forbearance period ends, as 32% of those with private student loans and 44% of those with federal student loans plan to refinance and lower their monthly payments.